-I don’t have an answer for the wife of a husband that won’t listen to your worries when it comes to paying the bills, buying the necessities, etc. It boggles my mind that people can be married and live together but still be living (or at least attempting to live) completely separate financial lives.
+I don’t have an answer for partners that won’t listen to each other’s worries when it comes to paying the bills, buying the necessities, etc. It boggles my mind that people can be in a dedicated, committed, long-term relationship but still be living (or at least attempting to live) completely separate financial lives.
 I’m not talking about how you actually manage the day-to-day funds — which accounts you use, who pays bills out of what, etc. — I’m talking about mentally leading separate financial lives.
 How is that possible while still being productive?

 I don’t understand why money is such a touchy subject for a couple.
 Why do you take offense when your spouse asks about XYZ expense?
 Why do you assume you’re being attacked?
 Is it because you feel guilty?
 Is it because you immediately mentally turn the question around and start holding your spouse up to the same scrutiny, spouting off that they spend on XYZx2?

-What do you hear when your spouse tells you “money is tight.”
+What do you hear when your partner tells you “money is tight.”
 Do you hear blame or shared concern?

-Why do you attempt to exercise control over your spouse through your finances?
+Why do you attempt to exercise control over your partner through your finances?
 Do you not trust them?
 Why?

-Why do you hide spending from your spouse?
+Why do you hide spending from your partner?
 Is it because they’re so controlling?
 Why?

-Why do you make your spouse do all of the financial paperwork?
+Why do you make your partner do all of the financial paperwork?
 Why do you stick your head in the sand when there’s a financial crisis?
-Why do you have such a hard time facing the reality that your spouse has been trying to tell you about for the past six months?
+Why do you have such a hard time facing the reality that your partner has been trying to tell you about for the past six months?

 Why is money the number one cause of divorce?
 Why do we tie everything else in life back to money?
 What makes money such an emotionally-charged topic?
 Do you feel that money is a reflection on you?

 Confess that you take offense too quickly because you’re insecure about money (but don’t, for the life of you, know why!).
 Confess that you offend too quickly.
-Confess that you question your spouse’s spending too harshly.
-Confess that, in your feeling frustrated about money, you’ve carelessly shifted the blame completely to your spouse.
+Confess that you question your partner’s spending too harshly.
+Confess that, in your feeling frustrated about money, you’ve carelessly shifted the blame completely to your partner.

 Apologize for not doing more to help with the financial stuff.
 Apologize for not wanting to talk earlier.
 Apologize for being a jerk about spending money (apologize for being a hypocrite about spending money).
 Apologize for always blaming and never taking some of the blame for yourself.